abacusorg/AbacusSummit/docs/nbody-details.rst

-All of the simulations start at *z* = 99 utilizing second-order Lagrangian Perturbation Theory initial conditions following corrections of first-order particle linear theory; these are described in Garrison et al. (2016, see :ref:`papers`) and have a target correction redshift of 12.
+All of the simulations start at *z* = 99 utilizing second-order Lagrangian Perturbation Theory initial conditions following corrections of first-order particle linear theory; these are described in Garrison et al. (2016, see :doc:`citation`) and have a target correction redshift of 12.
 The particles are displaced from a cubic grid.

 The simulations use spline force softening, described in Garrison